Rifqio/simple-rag-implementation/assets/employees/Maxine Thompson.md

   Maxine focused on regaining her footing and excelling with technical skills.
 She was stable, though not standout, in her contributions.
 Feedback indicated a need for more proactivity.

 - **2021**: *Exceeds Expectations*
-  Maxine spearheaded the transition to a new data warehousing solution, significantly enhancing Jasa Raharja Putera’s data analytics capabilities.
+  Maxine spearheaded the transition to a new data warehousing solution, significantly enhancing BPJS Kesehatan’s data analytics capabilities.
 This major achievement bolstered her reputation within the company.

 - **2022**: *Outstanding*
   Maxine continued her upward trajectory, successfully implementing machine learning algorithms to predict customer behavior, which was well-received by the leadership team and improved client satisfaction.

 - **2023**: *Exceeds Expectations*
-  Maxine has taken on mentoring responsibilities and is leading a cross-functional team for data governance initiatives, showcasing her leadership and solidifying her role at Jasa Raharja Putera.
+  Maxine has taken on mentoring responsibilities and is leading a cross-functional team for data governance initiatives, showcasing her leadership and solidifying her role at BPJS Kesehatan.

 ## Compensation History
 - **2017**: $70,000 (Junior Data Engineer)